Borussia Dortmund: Golden age – the 1990s

-After a tenth-place finish in the Bundesliga in 1991, manager Horst Köppel was let go and manager Ottmar Hitzfeld was hired.
+After a tenth-place finish in the Bundesliga in 1991, manager Horst Köppel was sacked and manager Ottmar Hitzfeld was hired.

-In 1992, Hitzfeld led Borussia Dortmund to a second-place finish in the Bundesliga and would have won the title had VfB Stuttgart not won their last game to become champions instead.
+In 1992, Hitzfeld led Borussia Dortmund to a second-place finish in the Bundesliga, and would have won the title had VfB Stuttgart not won their last game to become champions instead.

 Along with a fourth-place finish in the Bundesliga, Dortmund made it to the 1993 UEFA Cup final, which they lost 6–1 on aggregate to Juventus.
 In spite of this result, Borussia walked away with DM25 million under the prize money pool system in place at the time for German sides participating in the Cup.
-Cash flush, Dortmund was able to sign players who later brought them numerous honours in the 1990s.
+Thanks to the prize money, Dortmund was able to sign players who later brought them numerous honours in the 1990s.

 Under the captaincy of 1996 European Footballer of the Year Matthias Sammer, Borussia Dortmund won back-to-back Bundesliga titles in 1995 and 1996.
 Dortmund also won the DFL-Supercup against Mönchengladbach in 1995 and 1.
 FC Kaiserslautern in 1996.

 In 1996–97 the team reached its first European Cup final.
 In a memorable match at the Olympiastadion in Munich, Dortmund faced the holders Juventus.
 Karl-Heinz Riedle put Dortmund ahead, shooting under goalkeeper Angelo Peruzzi from a cross by Paul Lambert.
 Riedle then made it two with a bullet header from a corner kick.
 In the second half, Alessandro Del Piero pulled one back for Juventus with a back heel.
-Then 20-year-old substitute and local boy Lars Ricken latched onto a through pass by Andreas Möller.
+Then 20-year-old substitute and Dortmund-born Lars Ricken latched onto a through pass by Andreas Möller.
 Only 16 seconds after coming on to the pitch, Ricken chipped Peruzzi in the Juventus goal from over 20 yards out with his first touch of the ball.
 With Zinedine Zidane unable to make an impression for Juventus against the close marking of Lambert, Dortmund lifted the trophy with a 3–1 victory.
+Hitzfeld's successful managerial reign then ended, with Nevio Scala being appointed as his successor.

-Dortmund then went on to beat Brazilian club Cruzeiro 2–0 in the 1997 Intercontinental Cup Final to become world club champions.
+Dortmund then beat Brazilian club Cruzeiro 2–0 in the 1997 Intercontinental Cup final to become world club champions.
 Borussia Dortmund were the second German club to win the Intercontinental Cup, after Bayern Munich in 1976.

-As defending champions Dortmund reached the Champions League semi-final in 1998.
-The team was missing key players from the start of the season when they played Real Madrid in the '98 semi.
-Sammer's career was cut short by injury and only played three first team games after the Champions League win.
+As defending champions, Dortmund reached the Champions League semi-final in 1998.
+The team was missing key players from the start of the season when they played Real Madrid in the 1998 semi-final.
+Sammer's career was shortened by injury and only played three first team games after the 1997 Champions League win.
 Lambert had left in November to return to play in Scotland.
 Möller missed the first leg as did Kohler who missed both games in the tie.
 Real won the first leg 2–0 at home.
-Dortmund played better in the second leg but failed to take their chances.
-Dortmund went out 2–0 on aggregate.
+Dortmund played better in the second leg, but did not take their chances.
+The club exited 2–0 on aggregate.